5 Types of SQL Commands: DML, DDL, DCL, TCL, DQL with Query Example

 ALTER TABLE Employee ALTER COLUMN City NVARCHAR (100);

-How to delete existing column from a table using Alter command?
+To delete existing column from a table using Alter command.

 Syntax: